gbraad/dreamcloud-docs/source/dreamcompute/tutorials/deploy-etherpad-on-dreamcompute.rst

 ^^^^^^^^^^

 Now comes the configuration of Etherpad.
 By default it runs on port 9001.
-Change it to run on port 8080 by editing the settings.json file:
+Change it to run on port 8080 by editing /srv/etherpad-lite/settings.json:

 .. code:: bash